la-cc/demos/guest-lecture-platform-engineering-org-2025-how-to-build-a-multitenancy-internal-developer-platform/README.md

-# Guest Lecture: Platform Engineering Org 2025 – How to Build a Multitenancy Internal Developer Platform (WIP)
+# Guest Lecture: Platform Engineering Org 2025 – How to Build a Multitenancy Internal Developer Platform

+**⚠️ Note:** this is not what you exactly see in the guest lecture, because at this moment kubara is not yet public.
+I am using here similar tools and approaches, so you can get the idea.
+I will update this repo once kubara is public!

 > ***Heads up:*** Build it locally if you want:
 > `docker build . -f tools/templater/build/docker/Dockerfile -t workshop-templater:0.0.0`